Eliastik/simple-voice-changer/README.md

 * Uses [an icon](https://www.flaticon.com/free-icon/microphone_204320) by [Prosymbols](https://www.flaticon.com/authors/prosymbols) from [www.flaticon.com](https://www.flaticon.com/) under [CC 3.0 BY](http://creativecommons.org/licenses/by/3.0/) license

 ## Changelog

+* Version 1.3 (12/28/2019):
+    - Many filters can now be configured!
+This includes the Limiter and the filters Bass boost, Reverberation, Echo, Low-pass filter and High-pass filter;
+        - Added many environments for the Reverberation filter, accessible via the settings of this filter;
+    - Compatibility mode now have the same audio player as the standard mode.
+In addition, this mode now allows you to edit the sounds in real time!;
+    - Added the possibility to enable loop playback of a sound;
+    - Many bug fixes and other improvements of the quality of the application:
+        - Optimizations aimed at reducing memory usage and speed of sound processing;
+        - Adjustment of the default limiter settings in order to improve the quality;
+        - Fixed: the message "A connection error has occurred..." could appear even when no error had occurred;
+        - Simplified and commented code;
+        - Updated software libraries;
+        - Other bug fixes and adjustments.

 * Version 1.2.1.2 (7/26/2019):
     - Additions to use the app in offline mode and to be offered installation on compatible platforms;